• Skip to primary navigation

 1st Ferment

-• Combine the water and sugar and stir until the sugars are completely dissolved.
+• Combine the water and sugar and stir until the sugar has completely dissolved.

 • Pour the sugared water into a Mason jar.
 Carefully place the grains into the sugar solution.
 Cover with a muslin or tea-towel and add a rubber band or string to keep it in place.
 Allow to brew at room temperature for 24-48 hours, no longer.
 Store away from direct sunlight.